VoiNetwork/voi-swarm/docs/updating/telemetry.md

 ```

 ## Setting Your Telemetry Name and GUID
-When updating servers
-or reinstalling, it may be desirable to keep the same telemetry name and GUID for health rewards purposes.

 To set your telemetry name and GUID, you can run the following command: